 - Supreme Court Justice Robert H. Jackson – 1892-1954 – Not only was Jackson a Supreme Court Justice, he was the lead American prosecutor at Nuremberg, where he kind of struggled, but so what!
 He’s the reason why nobody from Jamestown will ever accept the excuse, “I was just following orders.”

-- Roger Goodell – NFL Commissoner Goodell has the rare privilge of being quite possibly the least popular person associated with the NFL.
-That’s saying a lot considering Jerry Jones, Bill Belechick, and Tom Brady are all very active.
+- Roger Goodell – NFL Commissioner Goodell has the rare privilege of being quite possibly the least popular person associated with the NFL.
+That’s saying a lot considering Jerry Jones, Bill Belichick, and Tom Brady are all very active.

 - Laura Kightlinger – The comedian, writer, producer, and former SNL member, (Her claim to fame was playing O.J.
 Simpson prosecutor, Marcia Clark.) is a graduate of Southwestern High School in West Ellicott, New York.
 She was a friend of my wife’s who seems to know all of the famous people in Jamestown.
 I’ll have to look into this.